d12frosted/elpa-mirror/gnu/comint-mime-readme.txt

 First, it is not constrained to graphics, and can display other "MIME attachments" such as HTML and LaTeX content.
 In fact, the Python backend of the package implements IPython's [rich display interface].
-A use-case beyond the displaying of graphics would be to render dataframes as HTML tables; this opens up the possibility of typographical improvements over the usual pure-text representation.
+A use-case beyond the displaying of graphics is to render dataframes as HTML tables; this opens up the possibility of typographical improvements over the usual pure-text representation.
 You can also easily define rich representations for your own classes.